ictunion/main-website-public/content/workplaces/infosys/index.cs.md

 #### Engagement and Communication

 * Facilitating open communication through regular meetings, surveys, and feedback.
 * Supporting meaningful employee participation in shaping company culture.
 * Positioning the union as a constructive partner in dialogue and cooperation.

 #### Representation and Collaboration

 * Acting as a voice for employees in discussions about workplace policies and changes.
 * Engaging in shared decision-making on topics like benefits, structure, and rules.
 * Working jointly with management to promote fair, transparent practices and ensure company success.

 ## Join Us

 You can apply online through the [ICT Union application form]({{< relref path="register" >}})

 #### Membership Fees
-The membership fee is **1% of your monthly gross salary**, capped at **300 CZK.**
+The membership fee is explained in the [ICT Union FAQ]({{< relref path="faq#09-union-fees" >}}).

 The Infosys Workers Union independently manages its own membership fees.
 These contributions are key to staying self-sufficient and are used to support union operations, organize internal meetings and events, and help grow the local union presence at Infosys.

 Funds are managed transparently to ensure trust and accountability.
-Learn more in the [ICT Union FAQ]({{< relref path="faq#09-union-dues" >}}).
+Learn more in the [ICT Union FAQ]({{< relref path="faq#09-union-fees" >}}).

 We also receive legal and professional support from **OSPPP** (Trade Federation of Workers in Banking and Insurance), which provides experienced backing in negotiations, labor law, and dispute resolution.
 More about OSPPP can be found [here (in Czech)](https://www.osppp.cz/poradenstvi).